KirkDJohnson/Configuring-A-Firewall-Lab/README.md

 <img src="https://github.com/KirkDJohnson/Configuring-A-Firewall-Lab/assets/164972007/c125b776-bce3-4efb-adf4-db8c3e3fc689" height="100%" width="100%" alt="pfSense Lab"/>
 <br />
 <br />
-Upon putting in the IP on my localhost, I was brought to the pfSense page where I begun condifguring the firewall.
+Upon putting in the IP on my default gateway which is the LAN of the fireall, I was brought to the pfSense page where I begun condifguring the firewall.
 An important note: for this lab to work because I have a type 2 hypervisor, my LAN and WAN were both RFC 1918 ( private IP address ranges) which made me uncheck the box of blocking private networks from entering via WAN which is not something to do in a production environment, but necessary here.<br/>
 <img src="https://github.com/KirkDJohnson/Configuring-A-Firewall-Lab/assets/164972007/7d43c4c7-d701-4b19-ab72-ecba6a7578a2" height="100%" width="100%" alt="pfSense Lab"/>
 <img src="https://github.com/KirkDJohnson/Configuring-A-Firewall-Lab/assets/164972007/f008d521-7db1-4b2f-8a66-0764f56068b1" height="100%" width="100%" alt="pfSense Lab"/>
 <img src="https://github.com/KirkDJohnson/Configuring-A-Firewall-Lab/assets/164972007/326bd4ff-1535-4867-8d93-0bfcf9878a03" height="100%" width="100%" alt="pfSense Lab"/>